lauren/simple-select/README.md

 simpleSelect(".class");
 ```

-3) simpleSelect will return an array of all matching elements.
+3) SimpleSelect will return an array of all matching elements.
 If there is only a single matching element, it will still be in an array.

 ### Selector Details